Eaton Park Academy

 - How are the setting's resources allocated and matched to children's/young people's special educational needs?

-We endeavour to meet every child’s needs through a quality, well differentiated creative curriculum.
-For children who need additional support, this is delivered either on a one to one basis or as part of a small group intervention with skilled practitioners.
+We endeavour to meet every child’s needs through a quality, adapted, creative curriculum.
+For children who need additional support, this is delivered firstly through quality first teaching and then either on a one to one basis or as part of a small group intervention with skilled practitioners.
 For children with an EHC plan or statement they will receive a support assistant for the number of hours they have been allocated.

 The school will provide any additional resources that the child needs to support their learning.